Gardening is no less than a superpower!

 Why Did We Like It?

-The Fertilome Plant Food Fertilizer has a highly concentrated formula that serves multiple purposes like promoting larger blooms and developing deep green foliage.
+The Fertilome Plant Food Fertilizer has a highly concentrated formula that promotes larger blooms and develops deep green foliage.
 Moreover, its balanced NPK ratio means that your plants get the right nutrients for complete development.

 Unlike the Aquatic Arts All-Purpose Indoor Plant Fertilizer, its affordable pricing doesn’t really bother users about its limited versatility.
 Besides, its zipper-lock packet is designed for secure storage.
 All in all, this fertilizer is one of the most affordable balanced feeds on the market.